oracle-samples/clara-rules/README.md

 # Clara
 [![Build Status](https://travis-ci.org/rbrush/clara-rules.svg?branch=master)](https://travis-ci.org/rbrush/clara-rules)

 Clara is a forward-chaining rules engine written in Clojure with Java interoperability.

-The expression of arbitrary, frequently changing business logic is a major source of complexity.
-Clara aims to rein in this complexity by untangling business logic, expressing it as composable rules while leveraging the advantages of the Clojure and Java ecosystems.
-Clara should be usable as a Clojure library to simplify our logic or as an alternative to other Java-based rules engines like Drools.

-Objectives include:

-* Embrace immutability.
-The rule engine's working memory is a persistent Clojure data structure that can participate in transactions.
-All changes produce a new working memory that shares state with the previous.
-* Rule constraints and actions are Clojure s-expressions.
-* Working memory facts are typically Clojure records or Java objects following the Java Bean conventions.
-* Support the major advantages of existing rules systems, such as explainability of why a rule fired and automatic truth maintenance.
-* Collections of facts can be reasoned with using accumulators similar to Jess or Drools.
-These accumulators leverage the reducers API and are transparently parallelized.
+It aims to simplify code with a developer-centric approach to expxert systems.
+More at [clara-rules.org](http://www.clara-rules.org).

 ## Example